praekelt/numi-api/docs/index.rst

 .. http:get:: /projects/

-  Retrieves a :ref:`summary <data-project-summaries>` of projects the authenticated user has access to.
+  Retrieves a :ref:`summary <data-project-summary>` of projects the authenticated user has access to.

   .. sourcecode:: http